itsmed/dotfiles/README.md

 # Dotfiles

-Finally _slowly_ cleaning up and committing my dotfiles.
-Manually setting up computers is a drag.
+Because manually setting up computers is a drag.

+## Usage

+Clone the repo locally and run `setup.sh`.
+This will:

+- Check for the system type (Mac/Linux)
+- Install XCode and Homebrew (Mac only)
+- Install necessary dependencies
+- Symlink dotfiles to the home directory